RivaD2/reading-notes/growthmindset.md

 -----------------------------------

 ### Growth mindset to me is pushing through the hard times, it's getting up and dusting yourself off after each fall.
 I can recognize the many ways that the fixed mindset can sneak back in, even when we have the best intentions to stay the course.
-So, I wanna fight the negative self-talk by sticking to this guide each time I feel like there is no hope.
+So, I'm gonna fight the negative self-talk and use this guide to pull me back to the right mindset:

+## MY GUIDE TO STAY IN THE GROWTH MINDSET
+>
+> - Completely strike the word ***can't*** from my vocabulary.
+Like this... **~~can't~~** !
+> - Make sure that I have experimented with different resources for answers
+> - Remind myself that learning can be uncomfortable and that I know more than I think I do
+> - Take a break!
+I will remind myself that sometimes deep breaths and walking away for a bit can refresh the brain
+> - Remember that this is a marathon, and not a sprint.
+I will **LEARN** if I keep **WORKING**

 ![Buffy](https://media.giphy.com/media/YVKbaGdoU7zJ6/giphy.gif)
 > As you can see, I am a Buffy fan and so I feel it necesary to say that we can take a page outta' her book.
 Look, the going gets tough, sometimes I don't believe in myself.
 But deep down I know that if I hang in there and keep pushing myself, I'll make it through.